Import Pipeline¶

 The tag filter (importer/import.sh)¶

-If you add a new OSM feature type, add its tag to the filter list in import.sh (the osmium tags-filter invocation) — otherwise the importer will silently discard those objects.
+If you add a new OSM object type, add its tag to this filter — otherwise the importer will silently discard those objects.

 The playground_stats materialised view¶